Tesla Rebrands Autopilot After California DMV Mandates Changes

 California’s Minimum Wage Increase Adds Pressure on Neighboring States

 California’s minimum wage is set to rise to $16.90 per hour in 2026, reflecting a steady increase tied to inflation.
-This adjustment reinforces California’s position as one of the highest
+This adjustment reinforces California’s position as one

 Napa Wine Country Shifts From Luxury Tasting to Community Experiences